Optimizing Yields with Pendle - Key Takeaways

 You are guaranteed to earn the displayed amount of your chosen underlying asset if you hold until the maturity date.

+In this example, you are guaranteed to earn ~0.17 stETH (which is ~4.6% APY) on 29th Dec 2027.
 The fixed yield comes from the discount you get from buying the Principal Token (PT) at a lower price than the underlying asset.
 Your PT can be redeemed 1:1 for the underlying asset at or after the maturity date.
 In other words, the price difference is your yield at maturity.

 The PT can be a viable alternative to spot, with similar risk exposure, and the benefit of downside cushion thanks to the Fixed Yield realized upon redemption.